metabase/metabase/docs/developers-guide/drivers/plugins.md

 ## Plugin initialization

 Metabase will initialize plugins automatically as needed.
-Initialization goes something like this: Metabase adds the driver to the classpath, then it performs ea `init` section of the plugin manifest, in order.
+Initialization goes something like this: Metabase adds the driver to the classpath, then it performs each `init` section of the plugin manifest, in order.
 In the [example manifest above](#example-manifest), there are two steps, a `load-namespace` step, and a `register-jdbc-driver` step:

 ```yaml
 init: